SimonCropp/Argon/docs/SerializationSettings.md

 ## SerializationBinder

-The `Argon.Serialization.ISerializationBinder` is used to resolve .NET types to type names during serialization and type names to .NET types during deserialization.
+The `Argon.ISerializationBinder` is used to resolve .NET types to type names during serialization and type names to .NET types during deserialization.

-If TypeNameHandling is enabled then it is strongly recommended that a custom `Argon.Serialization.ISerializationBinder` is used to validate incoming type names for security reasons.
+If TypeNameHandling is enabled then it is strongly recommended that a custom `Argon.ISerializationBinder` is used to validate incoming type names for security reasons.

 ## MetadataPropertyHandling